openfl/OpenFLDevelopersGuide/working-with-sound/playing-sounds.md

 When the entire sound has been played, the onPlaybackComplete() method executes, removing the event listener for the Event.ENTER_FRAME event so that it doesn’t try to display progress updates after playback is done.

 The Event.ENTER_FRAME event can be dispatched many times per second.
 In some cases, you won’t want to display playback progress that frequently.
-In those cases, your application can set up its own timing mechanism using the flash.util.Timer class; see
+In those cases, your application can set up its own timing mechanism using the openfl.util.Timer class; see

 “Working with dates and times” on page 1